 When to Dispute With the Creditor

-If the credit bureau has done its investigation and has “verified” with the creditor that the account was within the credit reporting time limit, you should now dispute with the credit card issuer (or whichever business listed the negative information).
+If the credit bureau has done its investigation and has verified with the creditor that the account was within the credit reporting time limit, you should now dispute with the lender that listed the negative information.
 Your dispute letter will look very much the same.
 State that your credit report shows an inaccurate delinquency date for the account.
 Give the true date of delinquency if you have it.
 You may be able to get the delinquency date from an old billing statement, past due notice, or previous credit report if you saved any of these.

-Just like credit bureaus, the business is required to investigate and respond to your dispute within 30 days and have the credit bureau update your credit report.
+Just like credit bureaus, the business is required to investigate and respond to your dispute within 30 days and have the credit bureau remove the account from your credit report.